 Treatment for primary ovarian insufficiency will help you manage your symptoms.
 But there is currently no treatment that will make the ovaries start to work properly again.
 Your doctor may prescribe hormone therapy or other medicines to help with hot flashes.
 Hormone therapy can also help prevent early bone loss in women who have this condition.
 Talk to your doctors about which treatments may be right for you.

 Finding out you have primary ovarian insufficiency can be extremely upsetting, especially for a woman who hopes to become pregnant.
 You may want to get support through counselling.
-You also can find information and support through the Infertility Awareness Association of Canada (IAAC), available online at www.iaac.ca.
+You also can find information and support at http://fertilitymatters.ca from Fertility Matters Canada.